-UW Jewish Studies Faculty Member Refers to Hezbollah Terrorists as “Pleasant People”
+UW Jewish Studies Instructor Refers to Hezbollah Terrorists as “Pleasant People”

 STROUM CENTER ACADEMICS OVERWHELMINGLY HOSTILE TO JEWISH STATE

-The mission statement of the UW Stroum Center for Jewish Studies proclaims as its objective to “cultivate a diverse intellectual community”, yet when it comes to the Jewish state, there is a remarkable lack of diversity.
+SEATTLE – The mission statement of the University of Washington Stroum Center for Jewish Studies proclaims as its objective to “cultivate a diverse intellectual community”, yet when it comes to the Jewish state, there is a remarkable lack of diversity.
 In fact of those academics that have made public statements regarding Israel, a remarkable number are on the exact same page, they don’t like it.

 While there had been rumblings of anti-Israel sentiment at the Stroum Center for the past few years, the signing by several UW Jewish Studies faculty of an anti-Israel manifesto in May of 2021 served as an anti-Israel coming out party of sorts for many of the thinly closeted Stroum Center academics.
 Signators included Israel Studies Chair, Liora Halperin, Sephardic Studies Chair Devin Naar, Stroum Center Chair, Susan A. Glenn; along with Assistant Professors Noga Rotem and Sasha Senderovich.
 The scandal sent shockwaves through the Seattle Jewish community who were forced to confront the fact that hostility to the Jewish state was not merely an outlier, but endemic to one of the community’s most beloved institutions.
 Those who follow such things are fully aware that the ensuing controversy resulted in UW Jewish Studies mega-donor Becky Benaroya demanding the return of her $5 million dollar endowment to the program.